 How does DAC work?

-A DAC is a circuit involving electrons that acts as a converter that changes digital information into a discreet analog value.
+A DAC is a circuit involving electrons that acts as a converter that changes digital information into a discrete analog value.
 The information enters as a digital binary code in most cases which, together with a known reference voltage, produces a current or voltage as the output.
 The number of ‘discrete steps’ can be increased by increasing the DAC’s resolution.
 As a result, the signal output becomes closer to a continuous-time signal with a reduced step size.

 What is an ADC?